zmkfirmware/zmk/docs/docs/behaviors/bluetooth.md

 :::

 :::note Connection Management
-As an implementation detail, a ZMK device may show as "connected" on multiple hosts at the same time.
+A ZMK device may show as "connected" on multiple hosts at the same time.
 This is working as intended, and only the host associated with the active profile will receive keystrokes.
 :::

 ## Bluetooth Command Defines